 The view.html and viewController show all the photos associated with a topic.
 Note that view.html is always called with parameter appended to the URL.
 The viewController use the parameter id to get the topic name and photos associated with the topic from indexedDB.
 The view.html has buttons for adding photos, editing the topic (changing the topic name) and deleting the topic.
 Also each photo has a delete button associated with the photo to remove the photos from indexedDB and the topic.

 The viewController gets the "topicID" from $routeParams.id.
 It uses "topicID" to open the "topics" data store and add "topicName" to $scope in the promise.
-The view.html can access the topic name from $scope using the mustache, "{{topicName}}."
+The view.html can access the topic name from $scope using the Angular expression, "{{topicName}}."
 Note that adding "topicName" to $scope is a promise (in "then" function chained with the indexedDB query).
 AngularJS will update the view when "topicName" changes.
 In this case that will occur when JavaScript returns from the asynchronous call to indexedDB.

+When viewController is initialized (at the top of the viewController code), it gets the photos by querying the indexedDB datastore.
+This is achieved by opening the “photos” datastore and executing a search for each photo with the referenced topicID..
+You must build a query to search the datastore.
+This is done by using the “photos” parameter and calling “photos.query()” which substantiates a query object.
+Then the query is modified to search for the referenced topicID:

+find = find.$index("topicID_idx").$eq($scope.topicID);

+The $index() function parameters sets the index to “topicID_idx”, and the $eq() function parameter sets “$scope.topicID” as the topic id to search for.
+Lastly, you reference the query within an eachWhere call and set the returned content as the photos for the topic:

+photos.eachWhere(find).then(function(e){ $scope.photos = e; });

 In view.html, the buttons for adding photos and editing the topic are links to new views.
 So, they are not implemented by actions, rather they use ng-href in the anchor tag (a-tag) to direct the browser to the addPhoto.html or edit.html views.
 Note that the URL specified in ng-href has the topic id, "topicID," appended to it.

 The button for deleting the topic is a controller action because the anchor tag has the ng-click attribute, ng-click="deleteTopic()".
 The viewController should add the function, "deleteTopic()," to $scope. the function deleteTopic, defined in viewController, uses "topicID" to find all the photos associated with topic and delete them from the photos data store.
 After deleting all the photos associated with the topic, the deleteTopic function deletes the topic from the topics data store and then redirects the browser to index page using $location